rockola/diy-layout-creator/doc/ComponentAPI.md

 have a maintainable code base that follows the same coding standards and patterns. **Good luck!**

+Note: the instructions below may need updating for DIYLC v4.

 ## Prerequisites

   * Java 8